thiagolcmelo/thiagolcmelo.github.io/aboutme.md

 subtitle: Alone we go fast, together we go far.
 ---

 My name is Thiago Melo.
 I am a software engineer working on the data engineering space.
+I code mostly in Python, but I also know a bit of Java and Scala.

 ## Certifications